-7) Nonrefundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but any credits in excess of the tax liability are lost.
+7) Nonrefundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but any credits in excess of the tax liability are lost.Answer: TRUEExplanation: Nonrefundable credits can only reduce the tax liability to zero.
+The excess is lost.Page Ref.: I:2-6Objective: 1

-Answer: TRUE Page Ref.: I:2-6 Objective: 1 8) The standard deduction is the maximum amount of itemized deductions which may be claimed by a taxpayer, and is based on an individual's filing status, age, and vision.

-Explanation: The standard deduction, set by Congress, is not directly related to itemized deductions.
-It is the alternative to itemized deductions.
+8) The standard deduction is the maximum amount of itemized deductions which may be claimed by a taxpayer, and is based on an individual's filing status, age, and vision.Answer: FALSEExplanation: The standard deduction, set by Congress, is not directly related to itemized deductions.
+It